 If the customer continues to respond, ask them to contact you directly by phone or direct message, so you can end the review on a positive note.

 A negative review isn’t always bad.
 The way you respond shows you care about your customers and people reading the review will notice that.
 Also, if you handle the situation correctly, you can win the customer back.

 The same rules apply for positive reviews.
 If someone has a great time, thank them and say how glad you were they had such a great experience.

 Responding to reviews, Facebook posts, etc., shows a softer and more human side of your business.
 Ignoring reviews doesn’t help your business out at all.
 It once again shows you care little about what the customer experiences.

 If you have ignored reviews in the past, there’s still time to turn it around.
 Online review management is an integral part of today’s business climate.
 People trust reviews and one bad review can have a big impact on your business and sales.

 It’s in your best interest to follow reviews and respond to them respectfully.
 Your customers are valuable and you don’t want to lose one or any because of a negative review.
 Good reviews can also boost your business and add trustworthiness.

-For more information about online reviews or digital marketing, please explore our site.
+For more information about online reviews or digital marketing, please visit our blog.